iw4p/telegram-cloud/README.md

 Also can be found on [pypi](https://pypi.org/project/telegram-cloud/)
 ### How can I use it?
   - install the package by pip package manager.
-  - after installing, type 'tglogin' on your terminal
+  - after installing, type `tglogin` on your terminal
   - Now you need to get api_id and api_hash from here [Telegram](https://my.telegram.org/)
   from [Telethon document](https://docs.telethon.dev/en/latest/basic/signing-in.html):
     >Before working with Telegram’s API, you need to get your own API ID and hash: